xliu510/CALDataAnalytics2018/HW_09_MySQL/09_SQL_Xing.md

 ##### 7d.
 Sales have been lagging among young families, and you wish to target all family movies for a promotion.
 Identify all movies categorized as family films.

 ```
-SELECT title AS `Family Friendly Title` FROM film
+SELECT title AS `Family Friendly Films` FROM film
 WHERE film_id IN
 	(
 		SELECT film_id FROM film_category